 Amanda’s thoughtfulness extended to surprising me with serving an amazing flourless chocolate cake that she made just for our visit.
 Her oldest daughter helped her make some fresh whipping cream to serve alongside this decadent dessert.
-This combo of rich, gooey chocolate cake and fluffy vanilla whipped cream, combined with the additions of thoughtfulness, surprise and friendship, made this the best dessert I enjoyed all year long.
+This combo of rich, gooey gluten-free chocolate cake and fluffy vanilla whipped cream, combined with the additions of thoughtfulness, surprise and friendship, made this the best dessert I enjoyed all year long.
 I left Matt and Amanda’s house that night with a big smile, a full tummy, an extra piece of cake to take home, and the recipe in hand!
-This recipe comes from Martha Stewart online, you can see her version here, topped with powdered sugar.
-I prefer just the sweetened homemade whipped cream with a bit of vanilla extract added to it.
-I just found that Martha has a video of her making this yummy dessert, so take a look at it if you are a visual person!

-- 6 Tbsp. unsalted butter, plus more for pan
+- 6 Tbsp. salted butter, plus more for pan

-- 8 ounces bittersweet or semisweet chocolate, finely chopped (I used chocolate chips)
+- 8 ounces semisweet chocolate, finely chopped (or chocolate chips)

 - 6 large eggs, separated